Equal Access: Universal Design of Your Syllabus

 - Use plain language, spell out acronyms, define terms, and explain jargon.

 - Make course expectations clear.
-Present clear grading criterias and rubrics.
+Present clear grading criteria and rubrics.
 Offer step-by-step guidelines for responses to discussion questions and other assignments.
 Give students enough information about assignments so that they can organize their schedule to complete the work.

 - Use headings, bulleted lists, paragraph breaks, and appropriate white space to facilitate reading of large amounts of text.